Cloud computing in healthcare is on the rise

 Better customer service

 The use of cloud computing in healthcare makes patient journeys more transparent: from the first appointment to insurance coverage and record access.
-Telemedicine, automated appointment scheduling, and virtual assistants are just a few examples of the technologies that rely on cloud computing and help enhance patient management and engagement.
-More accurate diagnosis and illness prediction also improve treatment outcomes and, with it, patient satisfaction.
+Telemedicine, automated appointment scheduling in mobile apps, and chatbots are just a few examples of the technologies that rely on cloud computing and help enhance patient management and engagement.

 Increased scalability

-In healthcare, scalability is historically a serious challenge to cope with.
+In healthcare, scalability has historically been a serious challenge to cope with.
 Healthcare software should process large volumes of multiformat data while maintaining high availability and uptime.
 At the same time, healthcare isn’t a stable industry.
 Even minor disease outbreaks can require you to scale up your applications fast, while more calm periods may force you to scale the system down to optimize costs.

 Unlike on-premise servers, cloud computing services are highly flexible and scalable, helping your clinic to swiftly adapt to new circumstances, be it flu season or a pandemic.